1993 Bombay bombings: Arrests, convictions and verdict

-Many hundreds of people were arrested and detained in the Indian courts.
-In 2006, 100 of 129 accused were found to be guilty and were convicted by Justice PD Kode of the specially designated Terrorist and Disruptive Activities (Prevention) Act (TADA) court.
+Hundreds of people were arrested and detained in India.
+In 2006, 100 of 129 accused were convicted by Justice P. D. Kode of the Terrorist and Disruptive Activities (Prevention) Act (TADA) special court.
 Many of those convicted have eluded custody, including the mastermind of the attacks, Tiger Memon.

 On 12 September 2006, the special TADA court convicted four members of the Memon family on charges of conspiring and abetting acts of terror.
-They face jail terms from five years to life imprisonment, that would be determined based on the severity of their crime.
+They faced jail terms from five years to life imprisonment, that would be determined based on the severity of their crime.
 Three other members of the Memon family were acquitted with the judge giving them the benefit of the doubt.

-Yakub Memon was charged for possession of unauthorised arms.
+Yakub Memon was charged with possession of unauthorised arms.
 After the bombings, family members of Tiger Memon, including Yakub, escaped to Dubai and Pakistan.
-Correspondents say Tiger owned a restaurant in Mumbai and was allegedly closely associated with Dawood Ibrahim, the suspected mastermind.

-Except for Tiger and Yakub, the entire family returned to India and were promptly arrested by the Central Bureau of Investigation in 1994.
+Correspondents said Tiger owned a restaurant in Mumbai and was allegedly closely associated with Dawood Ibrahim, the main suspected mastermind.
+Except for Tiger and Yakub, the entire family returned to India and was promptly arrested by the Central Bureau of Investigation in 1994.
 Yakub was later taken into custody and was undergoing treatment for depression.
 The Memon family was tried in court and found guilty of conspiracy.
 The defence lawyers asked for leniency in the sentencing and caused delays in the process.

-Yakub Memon was executed by hanging in Nagpur Central Jail at 6:35 a.m.
+Yakub was executed by hanging in Nagpur Central Jail at 6:35 a.m.
 IST on 30 July 2015.

-Two of the accused, Mohammed Umar Khatlab and Badshah Khan (pseudonym given by the prosecution to hide his real identity) turned state approvers.
+Two of the accused, Mohammed Umar Khatlab and Badshah Khan (a pseudonym given by the prosecution to hide his real identity), turned state informers.

-Dawood Ibrahim, believed to have masterminded the terrorist attacks, is the Don of the Mumbai organised crime syndicate D-Company.
-He is suspected of having connections to terrorist elements such as al-Qaeda and its leader, Osama bin Laden, as well as Lashkar-e-Toiba, and was declared a terrorist by the governments of India and the United States in 2003.
-Ibrahim is now wanted by Interpol as a part of the worldwide terror syndicate of Osama bin Laden.
-The Bush administration in the United States imposed sanctions on Ibrahim in 2006.